“Our future is only as strong as the foundation it’s built upon”

 Colonial Day Revolution

 Here in our New England region, it's common to find most historic events highlighting the colonial era.
 Novel tales of heroics & patriotism by the likes of George Washington, Paul Revere, Ben Franklin & many more are always abundant.
 Outside of the Thanksgiving season, very little awareness or celebrations take place commemorating the many historic events & contributions made by the indigenous people of the region.
+True Patriots.
 The hosts with the most.
 Those who were the first to greet have become the first to be forgotten in a barrage of colonial events.

 The kind folks at Stratton Elementary School in Arlington MA wanted to change their approach to Colonial Day.
 Colonial Day has taken place for approximately 15 years.
 Following parent controversy, with the manner in which the school focuses on such a poignant part of American history, many parents felt the school(s) were not touching on the impacts that colonization has had over the centuries.
 This year, for the first time, the Arlington school district thoughtfully included a visit from First Light Fun to highlight the many tribal teachings that can still be gained from the colonial era.
 Students were rewarded with lessons of how the environment can still sustain so many individuals while gaining a new relationship with all that surrounds and supports us.
 It was impressive to hear a student revert back to the concept of how most natural creations are round.
 Having moved on to other subject matter, the student kindly raised his hand while he shared his revelation..."Excuse me, I know you mentioned this awhile ago but, I just can't stop realizing how you're right...Everything natural appears to be round."
 As he gazed out the window, now intrigued by nature.
 Despite all colonization has caused to dramatically transform our local landscape, a mere look outdoors still reminded him of all that has become eclipsed by colonial architecture, infrastructure & European values.